As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If you paint your rocks, you might achieve some truly beautiful pieces, such as mandala meditation stones.
 Colorful Crafts explains how to make them, with many tips for beginning artists.

-Some painted rocks may be used as rock magnets, using E6000 adhesive (clear glue) is the most important part in making them, since they might fall off.
+Some painted rocks may be used as rock magnets, using E6000 adhesive (clear glue) is the most important part of making them, since they might fall off.

 Rocks can be crochet covered and they make for great home decorations.
 They look great if you place them near seashells or framed vacation photos.